Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
-* drop and pickup loot
-* equip UI?
+* equip UI
-* add chests with potions and gear
+* xp and level up
+* "floor level"
+* respawn / defeat mechanic
+* reward for floor mechanic
+* shops

 Assets to replace
 * panel / status message background